 Investing in forest carbon

 Deforestation is one of the leading causes of global climate change.
 Conversely, keeping forests standing is the most immediate and cost-effective way to reduce greenhouse gas emissions.
-Through our forest carbon offset program, Conservation International and our partners are supporting innovative ways to reduce global carbon emissions.
+Through our forest carbon offset program, Conservation International and our collaborators are supporting innovative ways to reduce global carbon emissions.
 We’re securing cost savings for customers, benefits for local communities and the preservation of our one and only planet.

 Innovating with leaders to advance corporate sustainability

 Our Catapult Collaborative (Catapult) — formerly the Business & Sustainability Council — is a forum for companies dedicated to advancing innovation in corporate sustainability.
 Catapult, comprised of members who represent a range of industries and more than 3 million employees, provides members a compelling and practical blend of our thought leadership and science, practical experience from the field and shared best practices across corporations and cultures.